HMHelloWorld/FedMR/README.md

 `--num_channels <number>`

-Set the number of channels of data Set 3 for CIFAR-10 and CIFAR-100.
+Set the number of channels of datasets.
+Set 3 for CIFAR-10 and CIFAR-100.
 Set 1 for FEMNIST.

 #### 2.1.3 Data heterogeneity
 `--iid <0 or 1>`